 For near-ideal weather and manageable crowds, consider a spring or fall trip.
 In January and February the weather could most likely wreak havoc with your travel plans.
-But it is also the time when you can enjoy Machu Picchu without the crowds.
+But it is also the time to enjoy your Machu Picchu Vacation Package without the crowds.
 Mudsildes are an occasional problem when visiting during the October - Aprill rainy season.
 It is rare, but visitors have been stranded at Machu Picchu or between Aguas Calientes and Cusco if the sildes block the way, but usually only very briefly.
+This is the best season to hike the Palcoyo Mountain Tour, which is an incredible Rainbow Mountain located in the Andes.

 Altitude: Machu Picchu and the Inca Trail are a breath-catching 300-700 meters (980-2300 feet) lower than Cusco.
 But to be on the safe side about altitude effects, locally known as soroche; get an ample intake of fluids, but eliminate or minimize alcohol and caffeine consumption.
 (Both can cause dehydration, already a problem, at high altitudes) Smoking aggravates the problem.
 Some large hotels have an oxygen supply for their guests' use.
 The prescription drug acetazalamide can help offset the alkalosis caused by low oxygen at high elevations.